NeurodataWithoutBorders/pynwb/docs/source/extensions.rst

 Using the same tools used to generate the documentation for the `NWB-N core format <https://nwb-schema.readthedocs.io/en/latest/>`_ one can easily generate documentation in HTML, PDF, ePub and many other format for extensions as well.

+Code to generate this documentation is maintained in a separate repo: https://github.com/NeurodataWithoutBorders/nwb-docutils

 For the purpose of this example we assume that our current directory has the following structure.

 .. code-block:: text